jrantane/apiaxle/api.md

 Add a new API definition for `:api`.

+### Fields supported:

+* endPoint - The endpoint for the API.
+For example; `graph.facebook.com`
+* apiFormat - (default: json) The resulting data type of the endpoint.
+* endPointTimeout - (default: 2) Seconds to wait before timing out the connection
+* endPointMaxRedirects - (default: 2) Max redirects that are allowed when endpoint called.

-Returns:
+### Returns:

-* The inseted structure (including the new timestamp fields).
+* The inserted structure (including the new timestamp fields).

 ## GET

 Get the definition for API `:api`.

-Returns:
+### Returns:

 * The API structure (including the timestamp fields).